FudaWiki/fudawiki-files/hanafuda.md

 Usually, there are no included Wild Cards in a Hanafuda deck outside of the 48 cards; In games where wild cards are required, at least one of the cards **within** the 48 cards of the deck are used.
 For example, in [Mushi], the Chaff of [Willow](/en/hanafuda/suits/willow) is used as a **wild card**.

 However, certain regional hanafuda patterns included a Wild Card outside of the 48 cards.
 In Echigobana and Echigokobana, the Wild Card is depicted by a monster thought to be a *namahage* [生剥].
 In Awabana, the Wild Card is depicted by Kintaro [金太郎].

+In addition, typically most modern hanafuda decks include a blank card called *shirofuda* [白札], which is used for many purposes, but can be used as a Wild Card in games that require one outside of the 48-card deck.

 # Using Hanafuda as a Substitute for Other Decks